 She squeezed his hand and leaned her head on his shoulder.
 "Thank you, Spike."

 "Again."
-Spike rushed her, felt her flip him easily over her back.
-He landed hard on one of the mats they had spread all over the room.
+Spike rushed her and felt her flip him easily over her back.
+He landed hard on one of the mats they'd spread all over the room.

 He stood up gingerly.
 She was learning fast.
 Almost too fast.